No-Cash-7970/txnDuck/README.md

       <https://github.com/No-Cash-7970/txnDuck/archive/refs/heads/main.zip>
 2. Unzip the downloaded source code.
 You should now have a new folder that contains a bunch of files and folder, which include "public" and "yarn.lock".
-3. Open the CLI (Command Line Interface) and go to the folder created in step #2 by running the following in the CLI.
+3. Open the CLI and go to the folder created in step #2 by running the following in the CLI.
 Of course, replace `PATH/TO/SOURCE_CODE/FOLDER` with the actual path to the folder.

     ```bash
     cd PATH/TO/SOURCE_CODE/FOLDER